Updated: Jul 20, 2021

 Why buy su-re.co’s coffee?
 You may be attracted by the taste, healthiness, or high-quality ingredients.
 However, I believe there is an intangible appeal to our products that goes beyond these simple factors.
-That is the meanings behind su-re.co’s coffee: purchasing our products is an action towards supporting sustainable and ethical solutions, tackling climate change, and benefitting local farmers.
+That is the meaning behind su-re.co’s coffee: purchasing our products is an action towards supporting sustainable and ethical solutions, tackling climate change, and benefitting local farmers.
 In other words, su-re.co’s coffee is a representation of its vision and mind.
 I believe a product is more than its physical form.

 In my last blog, I introduced my research on the relationship between British tea culture and the changing attitudes towards Asia in the early modern period.
 There is a similarity between su-re.co’s coffee and tea in early modern Britain, which had changed its meaning accordingly.
-Today, let me explore a bit about the point.
+Today, let me explore a bit about this point.

 When you imagine tea, you might picture an elegant teacup of Earl Grey or English Breakfast tea being sipped on a rainy day somewhere in London.
 Indeed, tea is heavily associated with Britain and vice versa.
 However, just a few centuries ago, tea was a novel foreign product in Great Britain.
-In fact, the Japanese green tea that the Dutch East India Company imported in 1610 is almost certainly the very first tea that entered Europe.
-Tea in Britain has changed its meanings over time.
+In fact, the Japanese green tea that the Dutch East India Company imported in 1610 was almost certainly the very first tea that entered Europe.
+Tea in Britain has changed its meaning over time.
 I would like to introduce a few examples of how, in terms of admiration, internalisation, and identification.

 Trade Card ca.1830, Hoare & Reeves, London (Image from V&A website)